rapid7/insightconnect-plugins/splunk/help.md

 ### Modify Saved Search Properties

-This action is used to modifies the properties of a saved search.
+This action is used to modify the properties of a saved search.
 A full list of saved search properties can be found [here](http://dev.splunk.com/view/python-sdk/SP-CAAAEK2#savedsearchparams).

 #### Input